linosk/Bookstore/README.md

 # Bookstore
-Simple Rest API for bookstore in GO
+Simple Rest API for bookstore in GO.

 # Goal
-Learning about GO, RestAPI and MongoDB
+Learning about GO, RestAPI and MongoDB.

 # Run
 - go run main.go